Tameichi Hara: Military career

 Hara's last sortie was as captain of the light cruiser Yahagi as flagship of the destroyer screen accompanying Yamato on her fateful last mission as part of Operation Ten-Go.
+Hara survived the sinking of Yahagi, which also saw the loss of Yamato and four escorting destroyers.

-He ended the war at Kawatana training Japanese sailors to operate Shinyo suicide boats, where he witnessed firsthand the effects of the second atomic bombing.
+Hara ended the war at Kawatana training Japanese sailors to operate Shinyo suicide boats, where he witnessed firsthand the effects of the second atomic bombing.

+Major wartime actions

 During the war Captain Hara participated in 14 major actions: